History of FIFA World Cup Matches Between USMNT and England - NewsBreak

 The kids truly are alright.
 Two days after England's Jude Bellingham, 19, nearly cracked the top-10 youngest World Cup goalscorers, Spain's Gavi came crashing through with a goal of his own at 18 years, 110 days.
 Only Brazil's Pele and Mexico's Manuel Rosas were younger when they scored on the...

-A win for the U.S. over England would be latest of World Cup upsets
+The 2022 FIFA World Cup continued Wednesday on FS1, as Morocco and Croatia battled to a 0-0 draw.
+You can watch every match of the tournament on the FOX Sports family of networks — the tournament's official English-language broadcast partner in the U.S. — and the FOX Sports app and FOXSports.com.
+You can also stream full-match replays for free on Tubi.

-Where To Watch Mexico vs Poland, Broadcast & Livestream Details, FIFA World Cup 2022
+Where To Watch Portugal v Ghana, FIFA World Cup 2022, Live Stream

-Find out where and how to watch Group C encounter between Mexico and Poland of the Denmark's FIFA World Cup 2022 Group D match against Tunisia on Tuesday
+Portugal open their World Cup campaign against Ghana.
+Here is where you can watch the game.

 WATCH: Wisconsin cow predicts USA win over England in World Cup